Skin Care on a Budget

 For cracked lips, feet, and elbows, and to soften cuticles, use petroleum jelly.

-If you’d prefer to avoid petroleum jelly, substitute for coconut oil.
+If you’d prefer to avoid petroleum jelly, substitute for castor or coconut oil.

 Use Oil As a Cleanser and Shaving Lubricant